 But why go?
 Was I hoping to run into childhood friends?
 (Maybe.)
 Did I hope to trigger memories that were no doubt bound up in those indescribable hallway sounds and smells?
 Warm sandwiches left in lockers, new shoes shuffling on heavy floors, recess bells?
 Whatever the reason, I made the trek to the old school on Delridge Way, and was met by that overpass, still standing, though empty and lonely of children.

 I entered through the front and was welcomed by young greeters.
-Had I ever been there before?
+Had I ever been there before they asked?
 (Um, yes, maybe 50 years ago?)
 There were other alumni visiting they said, and encouraged me to look around.
 I could take a tour of the artists quarters too if I liked.
 I did a bit of both.

 Almost reverently I walked through the building, tracing steps from long ago till I found the stairs I’d climbed many times before.

-It was 4th grade and I was with my best friend Joyce, the one with perfectly blond hair (Scandinavian white and sleek and straight.)
+It was 4th grade and I was with my best friend Joyce, the one with perfectly blond hair (she was Scandinavian and her hair was almost white, and sleek and straight.)
 We were debating who was the best, Paul Revere and the Raiders (her choice) or the Monkees (mine), when Miss Warner interrupted and told us to stop acting like monkeys.
 How we laughed at her words though I felt my group had been impugned.

 There was the auditorium/lunch room where we bought hot lunches for 35 cents from smiling ladies wearing soft shoes, dressed in white aprons and hair nets.
 I loved the hamburgers where much of the meat was stretched with oatmeal; and who can forget the ice cream sandwiches?
 Weren’t they 12 cents?